juliagusak/neural-ode-norm/README.md

 ## Train ODENet
+Training procedure is performed as in [ANODE paper](https://arxiv.org/pdf/1902.10298.pdf)
 1. Create a config file with  model, solver and training hypermarameters\
 (see, for example ```./config/odenet4_bn-ln_euler-32.cfg```, which is used to train ODENet4 with BN after the first convolutional layer, LN inside ODE block and Euler solver with 32 steps)
 2. Inside  ```./run_training.sh```  modify pathes for